yahoo/redislite/HACKING.md

 Redislite development occurs on github at: https://github.com/yahoo/redislite

-All development should occur on a branch from the redislite github repo.
+All development should occur on a fork or branch of the redislite github repo.

 Prior to submitting a pull request, please complete a <a href="https://yahoocla.herokuapp.com/">Yahoo CLA agreement</a>.